toba-madamori/Ecommerce-Store-Api/README.md

 #### Future Plans:

--Real-time customer service app
+1. Real-time customer service app
--Cron job to automatically delete carts that have been inactive for a number of days
+2. Cron job to automatically delete carts that have been inactive for a number of days

 #### Setup